john-science/python_for_scientists/classes/04_advanced_strings/lecture_04.md

 It is very important that we remember to use the `close()` statement at the end.
 Python does a pretty good job of handling these details if you forget.
 But there is no subsitute for doing it right.

-Now, let's say we want to add one extra line to this file:
+Now, let's say we want to add one extra line to the end of the file:

     >>> author_line = '             - Ray Bradbury'
     >>>